You may be wondering what are the Benefits of Obtaining Vanuatu Citizenship?

 The process to obtain Vanuatu Citizenship is relatively simple and straight.
 Once all requirement documents are in our possession, it takes about 8 to 10 weeks to complete the full process.

-Please note that the initial fee of US$5,500 (VFIU / due diligence checks fees and AJC admin fee) and 25% of the prescribed fee are non-refundable if the Citizenship Commission declines the application.
+Please note that the initial fee of A$7,500 (VFIU / due diligence checks fees and AJC admin fee) and 25% of the prescribed fee are non-refundable if the Citizenship Commission declines the application.
 You are required to submit a proof of the source of funds for due diligence.

 The DSP citizenship application process requires a designated agent.
 He is responsible for receiving and forwarding your money and your application.